How to Create a PSR-4 Structure WordPress Plugin

 Some Prerequisites

 You will need the following set up and configured for this tutorial.
-Each of these topics are a bit complicated, so for brevity, I’m including the requirements up front.
-Skip to PSR-4 introduction.
+Each of these topics is somewhat complex, so for brevity, I will include the requirements upfront.

 You will need Composer installed